LiangJiuyang/LiangJiuyang.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Flatiron Research Fellow at [the Flatiron Institute](https://www.simonsfoundation.org/flatiron/center-for-computational-mathematics/), part of the Simons Foundation, where I work with Prof. [Shidong Jiang](https://www.simonsfoundation.org/people/shidong-jiang/) and [Leslie Greengard](https://www.simonsfoundation.org/people/leslie-greengard/).
 I received my Phd degree in 2023 from [the School of Mathematical Science](https://math.sjtu.edu.cn/Default/index) and [the Institute of Natural Sciences](https://ins.sjtu.edu.cn/) at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/), where I was fortunately advised by Prof. [Zhenli Xu](https://math.sjtu.edu.cn/faculty/xuzl/).
 I obtained my B.S. in Mathematics from Zhiyuan College (Zhiyuan Honors Program) in 2017.
-(Updated 03/16/2025)
+(Updated 05/22/2025)

 Research Interests
 ======
-My current research interests lie in computational mathematics and computational physics, with a focus on developing fast algorithms for long-range interactions, kernel-independent functional approximations, numerical solutions of PDEs, and their high-performance implementations.
+My current research interests lie in computational mathematics and computational physics, with a focus on developing fast algorithms and machine learning interatomic potentials for long-range systems, kernel-independent functional approximations, numerical solutions of PDEs, and their high-performance implementations.

 <center>
 <img src="/images/RBE.jpeg" width="600" alt="The RBE Algorithm and Parallel Implementation">